richardbraytutor/aws-development-step-by-step/Course Content/S0020 - Mac Setup/L0020 bash, homebrew, git, GitHub, VS Code setup/L0020 L0020 bash, homebrew, git, GitHub, VS Code setup.md

 # Setup .bash_profile

+We need to distinguish .bash_profile from .bashrc

 ## .bash_profile

-- is where you put things like your PATH

-- It runs every time you open a new Terminal window
+- Runs every time you open a new Terminal window
+- Where you put things like
+  - PATH
+  - terminal prompt settings

 ## .bashrc

-- is where you typically put aliases and functions

-- it runs when you start a bash shell inside an existing terminal
+- Runs when you start a bash shell inside an existing terminal
+- Where you typically put
+  - aliases
+  - functions

 ## Update .bash_profile